 How Coaching Supports Leadership Development on an Individual Level

 On an individual level, coaching can help leadership development by modifying and developing a leader's behaviour and cognition.
 It can help leaders increase their emotional intelligence to have heightened self-awareness, which is a crucial leadership skill.
 This makes it easier for them to identify their behaviour's impact on others and why they respond to others the way they do.

 All leaders need to be able to adapt their style according to the situation and environment they find themselves in.
 Coaching provides a safe, non-judgemental space where leaders can critically examine the effectiveness of their leadership style, get feedback, and identify the best approaches to take.

 When they put into practice these more helpful approaches, they can go back and reflect and review with their coach how things went.
-This process of continually identifying what is needed, putting it into practice, then reflecting, reviewing, and refining, enables them to embed the learning gained through coaching and bring about change.
+This process of continually identifying what is needed, putting it into practice, and then reflecting, reviewing, and refining enables them to embed the learning gained through coaching and bring about change.

 Through coaching, leaders can address any self-limiting beliefs they may hold and clarify their strengths and how best to utilise them.
 It helps to improve their strategic thinking and decision-making.
 It can also help them develop an awareness of when their biases may be disadvantaging others or giving others an unfair advantage.